mahesh-zetta/policy-collection/policygenerator/policy-sets/community/zts-xcrypt/README.md

 ## Installation

-The OpenShift Plus PolicySet contains two `PolicySets` that will be deployed.
-The OpenShift Plus PolicySet installs everything onto the Advanced Cluster Management hub cluster.
-The Advanced Cluster Security Secured Cluster Services and the Compliance Operator are deployed onto all OpenShift managed clusters.
+The OpenShift PolicySet contains a single `PolicySet` that will be deployed.
+The PolicySet installs everything onto the Advanced Cluster Management hub cluster.
+The Zettaset Xcrypt operator is deployed onto all OpenShift managed clusters with the label `dev`.

 1. To install Xcrypt using this PolicySet, you must first have:
    Installed the policy that installs the Zettaset Image Pull Secret and the Zettaset Configuration file.